 What is the best day of the week to visit Pompeii?

 The archaeological park opens every day of the week at 9:00 am (8:30 am on Saturdays).
-Closing times depend on the time of year: in winter they usually close at around 3.30pm, while in summer you can extend your visit until 6pm.
+Closing times depend on the time of year: in winter they usually close around 15:30h, while in summer you can extend your visit until 18:00h.
 In any case, we recommend you check the official website for updated opening times.

 My advice is to arrive as soon as possible because you will be able to enjoy the complex in milder temperatures and with fewer crowds.
-In addition, we recommend you visit Pompeii from Monday to Friday, as weekends are when most tourists visit the ruins.
+Also, we recommend you visit Pompeii from Monday to Friday, as weekends are the busiest times to visit the ruins.

 One last tip: if you go on your own and want to save on the entrance fee, make your visit coincide with the first Sunday of every month.
 It's free!

-Tips to make your excursion to Pompeii a great day out
+Tips to make your excursion to Pompeii a great one

 Ana's Traveller Tip